 Earncrypto.com has been around for quite some time.
 The original platform apparently started in late 2016, and their social media platforms hail from 2017.
 Earncrypto.com is a website where you can earn cryptocurrency by completing a variety of tasks, similar to other rewards websites like Swagbucks.
-In this Earncrypto review, we will be looking at the platform and analyzing whether or not it’s legit, seeing how it works and determine if it’s a scam or not.
+In this Earncrypto review, we will be looking at the platform and analyzing whether or not it's legit, seeing how it works and determines if it's a scam or not.

 Anyone can create an account on Earncrypto, and many people have apparently been paid.
 However, people have also had many issues with missed and faulty payments from the company, and many Earncrypto reviews consider the website a scam.